 On a national level, litigation and federal policy decisions have continued to shape the Clean Power Plan proposed by the United States Environmental Protection Agency ("U.S. EPA").
 On August 3, 2015, the U.S. EPA released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act, requiring states to develop strategies intended to reduce carbon dioxide emissions associated with electricity generation.
 On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.
-Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
-In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan; the U.S. EPA more recently indicated that it plans to publish a new or revised rule for public comment in the fall of 2017.
+It under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
+In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, In March 2018, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, In Marc

 While additional and continued litigation regarding the Clean Power Plan is likely, the likelihood and potential impact of any federal CO2 emissions reduction regulations appears reduced, at least for the foreseeable future.